antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   The default value is `false`.
 * `toggleableEditableTypes` - Boolean value determining whether node editibility can be toggled from the frontend.
   The default value is `true`.
+* `newGraphNode` - Boolean value telling whether anonymous graphs should be available for the given specification or not.
+  It appears in the UI as `New Graph Node` button.
+  The default is `true`.

 An example: